zebrajaeger/opencms-resource-plugin/readme.md

 The "moduleName" is "my.opencms.module".
 All the new files a created in vfs/manifest are in the folder "/system/modules/my.opencms.module/ce/foo/".
 To prevent create a additional subfolder, set this value to "" (empty string).

+### Parameter "schemaTypeNamingStrategyClass"
+* Default value: "de.zebrajaeger.opencms.resourceplugin.namingstrategy.CamelCaseNamingStrategy"
+* Required: true
+* Possible values are
+** 'de.zebrajaeger.opencms.resourceplugin.namingstrategy.CamelCaseNamingStrategy'
+** 'de.zebrajaeger.opencms.resourceplugin.namingstrategy.LowerCaseWithHyphenNamingStrategy'
+** 'de.zebrajaeger.opencms.resourceplugin.namingstrategy.PassThroughNamingStrategy'
+** or any other self implemented naming-strategy that derives from 'de
+                                                                    .zebrajaeger.opencms.resourceplugin
+                                                                    .namingstrategy.NamingStrategy'
+* Description: The strategy how to transform the 'newRecourceName'-Parameter to the type-name that is used in recourceType-schema.

+### Parameter "resourceTypeNamingStrategyClass"
+* Default value: "de.zebrajaeger.opencms.resourceplugin.namingstrategy.LowerCaseWithHyphenNamingStrategy"
+* Required: true
+* Possible values are
+** 'de.zebrajaeger.opencms.resourceplugin.namingstrategy.CamelCaseNamingStrategy'
+** 'de.zebrajaeger.opencms.resourceplugin.namingstrategy.LowerCaseWithHyphenNamingStrategy'
+** 'de.zebrajaeger.opencms.resourceplugin.namingstrategy.PassThroughNamingStrategy'
+** or any other self implemented naming-strategy that derives from 'de
+                                                                    .zebrajaeger.opencms.resourceplugin
+                                                                    .namingstrategy.NamingStrategy'
+* Description: The strategy how to transform the 'newRecourceName'-Parameter to the type-name that is used for filenames and for OpenCms recourceType-name.

 ## TODO
 * check that a name does not start wit a number, minus or underscore
 * The module config may have more then one language